harmya/book-to-flashcard/README.md

 # Modal Anki

-Modal Anki is a tool to generate flashcards from PDFs and save them to Anki.
+I would like have certain concepts stay fresh in my mind.
+I think flashcards are a good way to keep your knowledge "warm" so it does not get evicted.
+However, I struggle to find the time to make these flashcards.
+So I wrote, Modal Anki -- a tool to generate flashcards from PDFs and save them to Anki.

 We use a reasoning model to generate the flashcards, based on the text in the PDF.
 Then, we save the flashcards to an importable Anki package.
 Have fun!